JPonderWhite/JPonderWhite.github.io/README.md

 Hey I'm Ponder.
 I currently work at Lehigh University in the Zoellner Arts Center.
 I am mostly an itinerant lighting tech, but I am learning some coding, and trying to pick up some other skills while I can.

-I took a Data Journalism class to learn more about how data and information is processed and communicated.
+I took a Data Storytelling class to learn more about how data and information is processed and communicated.
 I have a strong backing in how narratives are communicated, but had no first hand experience in how data is processed and passed around.
 I wanted to fix that, and am always looking for ways to obtain new skills and information, so the class seemed like an easy choice.
 This is a portfolio of some of the work I did.

 # Twitter Heatmaps